Madeline Yale Wynne

 Madeline Yale Wynne (September 25, 1847 − January 4, 1918) was an American artist, teacher, writer, and philanthropist.
+She became the first President of Deerfield Society of Arts and Crafts, and a founding member of the Chicago Arts and Crafts Society.
+She was also a member of the Social Register of Chicago.

-Life
+Early life

-Madeline was born in Newport, New York, the daughter of Linus Yale, Jr., and Katherine (Catherine) Brooks.
-Her brothers were John Brooks Yale and Julian Yale, both members of the Union League of New York.
+Madeline was born in Newport, New York, the daughter of Linus Yale, Jr., and Katherine (Catherine) Brooks, members of the Yale family.
+Her brothers were John B. Yale and Julian L. Yale, both members of the Union League of New York.